-Problems upgrading the firmware Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
+Problems upgrading the firmware

+Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
 The most common reason is that the wrong firmware file has been uploaded.
 Check that the name of the firmware file corresponds to your device and try again.
 Problems after firmware upgrade If you experience problems after a firmware upgrade, roll back to the previously installed version from the Maintenance page.
-Problems setting the IP add ress The device is located on a different subnet The IP address is being used Disconnect the Axis device from the network Run the ning command (in a Command/DOS window by another device
+Problems setting the IP add dress The device is located on a If the IP address intended for the device and the IP address of the computer used to access the